Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows

-As we argued, in the case of Couette stripes it is useful to distinguish between the upper- and lower-half domains where the weak and strong fronts can be readily identified and the broadening and proliferation of the respective half of the stripe occurs in the direction of the mean advection in the respective domain.
-With respect to the nature of the transition in the two flows, here the key difference is again the regular, deterministic internal growth in channels compared to the stochastic growth in Couette stripes.
-While for Couette flow the transition falls into the directed percolation universality class \citep{klotz2022phase}, stochasticity is a key feature of this transition type and the peculiarities of channel stripes may potentially lead to a different transition as has been pointed out in other recent studies \citep{shimizu2019bifurcations,mukund2021aging}.
+As we argued, in the case of Couette stripes it is useful to distinguish between the upper- and lower-half domains, where the weak and strong fronts can be readily identified, and the broadening and proliferation of the respective half of the stripe occurs in the direction of the mean advection in the respective domain.